JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 Use `Notification.addAction(AnAction)` to add links below the content, use [`NotificationAction`](%gh-ic%/platform/ide-core/src/com/intellij/notification/NotificationAction.java) for convenience.

 The `groupId` parameter of the [`Notification`](%gh-ic%/platform/ide-core/src/com/intellij/notification/Notification.java) constructor specifies a notification type.
-The user can choose the display type corresponding to each notification type under <ui-path>Settings/Preferences | Appearance & Behavior | Notifications</ui-path>.
+The user can choose the display type corresponding to each notification type under <ui-path>Settings | Appearance & Behavior | Notifications</ui-path>.

 To specify the preferred display type, you need to use [`NotificationGroup`](%gh-ic%/platform/ide-core/src/com/intellij/notification/NotificationGroup.kt) to create notifications.